JRoloS/FancyText/README.md

 ### License:
-Feel free to use, copy, fork, etc. Please Mention me and If you use or fork the code, and if you come up with a neat feature, please let me know let me know.
+Feel free to use, copy, fork, etc. Please Mention me and If you use or fork the code, and if you come up with a neat feature, please let me know.